 Let’s jingle all the way to KidzToPros Winter Break Camps!

-Most toy drives end in early December, so check out our list of Toy Drives and Donations full of local opportunities to give.
-A huge thank you to Band & Wire in Clarendon Hills for sponsoring this wonderful list.
+- Most toy drives end in early December, so check out our list of Toy Drives and Donations full of local opportunities to give.

-You can also check out our list of local volunteer opportunities for food drives, virtual options, and more.
+- Check out our list of local volunteer opportunities for food drives and more.

 Go see Santa.

-Our list of Where to See Santa in 2020 will help you track down the big man in red!
-This year, Santa’s making sure to be there for every child with socially distanced events, Zoom visits, phone calls, and more.
+- Our list of Where to See Santa in 2021 will help you track down the big man in red!

 Write a letter to Santa.

 Put on some carols, break out the paper and pencils, and have your kids